stan-dev/projpred/cran-comments.md

 ## R CMD check results

-The local check on Linux gave no ERRORs or WARNINGs, but a NOTE:

-* checking installed package size ...
-NOTE installed size is  5.1Mb sub-directories of 1Mb or more: libs   4.2Mb

-The local check on Windows gave no ERRORs, WARNINGs, or NOTEs.
+The local checks gave no ERRORs, WARNINGs, or NOTEs.

 For all three win-builder checks, we get a NOTE at `checking CRAN incoming feasibility ...` concerning the maintainer change (see